 DrPH program – An earned master’s degree or equivalent in public health

-At least a 3.0 average (on a 4.0 system) in prior academic work
+At least a 3.0 average (on a 4.0 system) in prior academic work is competitive

 Graduate Record Examination with scores over 1200 (old GRE) or 308 (new GRE) is preferred